c0r3dump3d/pylanos/README.md

 	usage: PyLanOS.py [-h] [-H HOST] [-f FILE] [-o OUTPUT] [-v VERBOSE]

-	A little Python script for LAN OS detection (nmap -A)
+	A little Python script for LAN OS detection (nmap -O)

 	optional arguments:
   		-h, --help  show this help message and exit
   		-H HOST     A single host or CIDR notation.
   		-f FILE     A host list in a file.
   		-o OUTPUT   The output write to a file.
-  		-v VERBOSE  Verbose option to see the result of nmap -A scan.
+  		-v VERBOSE  Verbose option to see the result of nmap -O scan.

 Example:
 ========